Where could a career in the maritime industry take you?

-- New Zealand Certificate in Domestic Maritime Operations (Skipper Restricted Limits) (Level 4) Also known as Certificate in Skipper Restricted Limits
+- New Zealand Certificate in Domestic Maritime Operations (Restricted Limits) (Level 4)

-- New Zealand Certificate Maritime Operations with Strands in Fishing and Watchkeeping (Level 4) Also known as Officer of the Watch <500GT Near Coastal / Mate Fishing Vessel Limited (Level 4)
+- New Zealand Certificate Maritime Operations with strands in Fishing, and Watchkeeping (Level 4) Also known as Officer of the Watch <500GT Near Coastal, Watchkeeper Deck <500GT NC, Mate Fishing Vessel – Limited

-- New Zealand Certificate in Maritime Operations (Level 5) Also known as Master <500GT Near Coastal and Master Fishing Vessel - Limited
+- New Zealand Certificate in Maritime Operations (Level 5) Also known as Master <500GT Near Coastal and Skipper Fishing Vessel - Limited